Special Weather Statement issued for Kent by NWS - NewsBreak

 Special Weather Statement issued for Kent by NWS

-Effective: 2021-08-27 16:07:00 EDT Expires: 2021-08-27 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Effective: 2021-08-27 16:07:00 EDT Expires: 2021-08-27 21:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with these storms and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
+Frequent cloud to ground lightning is occurring with these storms.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Kent A strong thunderstorm will impact portions of southern Kent County through 900 PM EDT At 829 PM EDT, Doppler radar was tracking a strong thunderstorm over Viola, or 8 miles south of Dover, moving east at 10 mph.
+Target Area: Kent Strong thunderstorms will impact portions of southwestern Kent and northeastern Caroline Counties through 930 PM EDT At 857 PM EDT, Doppler radar was tracking strong thunderstorms along a line extending from near Hazlettville to Sandtown to near Goldsboro to near Greensboro.
+Movement was east at 25 mph.
 HAZARD...Wind gusts up to 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Dover, Camden, Bowers, Woodside, Viola, Rising Sun-Lebanon, Rising Sun, Dover Base Housing, Big Stone Beach, Wyoming, Felton, Frederica, Magnolia, Riverview, Highland Acres, Woodside East, Kent Acres and Rodney Village.
+Locations impacted include Dover, Harrington, Camden, Greensboro, Woodside, Viola, Rising Sun-Lebanon, Rising Sun, Hazlettville, Sandtown, Wyoming, Felton, Houston, Henderson, Marydel, Rodney Village, Kent Acres, Riverview, Highland Acres and Woodside East.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0